udevbe/tinyh264/README.md

 This project was forked from [h264bsd](https://github.com/oneam/h264bsd).

+Available on npm as `tinyh264` and meant to be used with a builder system like webpack as [worker module](https://webpack.js.org/loaders/worker-loader/).

 All non-essential operations like color conversions, querying cropping parameters or render to canvas have been removed.
 All required decoding operations have been moved to C to optimize performance.

 Quick tests show an up to 50% performance improvement on chrome, and up to 20% on Firefox.

 Input is expected to be complete NALs as Uint8Array, the output result is a yuv420 buffer as Uint8Array.

-The code in `src` is meant to be used with a builder system like webpack as worker module.

 This project was created for use in [Greenfield](https://github.com/udevbe/greenfield)